Schwarber hits 3 homers, Nats beat Mets 5-2, take 3 of 4

 New York scored just nine runs in the four-game series.
 Despite going 2 for 14 with runners in scoring position, Washington closed within five games of the NL East-leading Mets.

+“It’s really clicking,” Nationals manager Dave Martinez said.
+“Every guy is doing their part.”

-Walker, who had allowed just two prior homers this season, dropped to 2-3 on the road to go along with a 4-0 mark record.
+Walker, who had allowed just two prior homers this season, dropped to 2-3 on the road to go along with a 4-0 home mark.
 He allowed four runs and a season-high 10 hits in 6 1/3 innings.

 Kevin Pillar’s sixth homer tied the score in the second, and Josh Bell hit a go-ahead single in the third.